-2.7.6 bdbje/, handles.jdb, nas.jdb
+2.7.5 bdbje/

 By default the handle server uses a Berkeley DB Java Edition database to store handles and handle values as well as prefixes that are homed to the server.
 This database is located in the bdbje subdirectory.
-The previous storage default in earlier versions was to store this information in two files handles.jdb and nas.jdb.